S3-working-group/s3-practical-guide/src/peer-development/development-plan.md

-## Development Plan
+## Development Plan (for a Role or Circle)

-* an agreement for how to more effectively fulfill a role
+An agreement supporting people to more effectively collaborate as a group or fulfill a role.

-* contents:
+* contents
-    - current role description
+    - current domain description
     - appreciations
     - areas for improvement
     - action items to improve effectiveness